halaabdulmottleeb/laravel-mongodb/README.md

-## Vending Machine

-Authentcaion Apis (Register and login) using laravel, mongoDB and Passport
+## Authentcaion Apis (Register and login) using laravel, mongoDB and Passport

 ## SETUP
 you need php => 8.2